Does how late you enter the Love Island villa affect your chances? A super scientific study

 I am a woman in STEM.

-Love Island season is upon us, and 12 new contestants are on their way into the villa as we speak.
+Love Island season is upon us, and we have seen a rake of contestants coming into the villa.

 Any seasoned viewer will know however that this group of contestants is not the final Love Island lineup.
 Over the next few weeks, plenty more islanders will enter the villa with the hopes of finding love.
 We're talking bombshells, Casa Amor babes and a few late entries to shake things up before the finale.

 There seems to be pros and cons to entering the villa at various points.
 If you're a starter, you set the first impression, and have a decent chance of forming that initial bond with the viewer.
 However, your air-time is split with 11 others, and while you're likely to stick around for a good chunk of the show, there's no guarantee of that either.
-Last year, for instance, poor Shannon Singh got dumped on Day 2.
+For instance, poor Shannon Singh got dumped on Day 2 back in 2021.

 Next we have the bombshells.
 Unlike the early starters, these guys get all the attention on their arrival, which allows them to make a splash.
 Mind you, they can be framed as being potentially threatening to existing relationships, and without that initial bonding with the viewers from Day 1, fans may chose to stay loyal to the early starters and exhibit some hostility towards the newcomers.